md4abrar/bookstore-app/README.md

-# Demonstrates the use of Jenkins CI-CD pipeline to deploy webapps to EKS cluster.

 # Bookstore App

 **A full-stack bookstore application for managing books, authors, and users.Also demonstrated the use of Jenkins CI-CD pipeline to deploy webapps to EKS cluster**